 The ECU Office of International Affairs (OIA) and International House, http://www.ecu.edu/cs-acad/intlaffairs/, are a campus resource for: student education abroad (including study, exchanges, internships, scholarships, etc.); undergraduate international student admissions; international student orientation and advising; hosting J-1 international scholars on campus; faculty opportunities abroad; establishing agreements with universities and institutes outside the US; and the Thomas W. Rivers Distinguished Professorship in International Affairs (or "Rivers Chair").
 It is OIA that administers the ECU Language Academy (ECULA), http://www.ecula.ecu.edu.

 The International House – or iHouse – is located at 306 East Ninth Street, south of the Student Recreation & Wellness Center in the southwest corner of ECU's East Campus.

-ECU faculty who are not US citizens or Lawful Permanent Residents ("Green Card holders" or "resident aliens") in the US must have permission from the US Citizenship & Immigration Services (USCIS) to remain and to work in the United States.
+ECU faculty and staff who are not U.S. citizens or Lawful Permanent Residents ("Green Card holders" or "resident aliens") in the U.S. must have permission from the U.S. Citizenship & Immigration Services (USCIS) to remain and work in the United States.
 This permission comes in various forms of immigration classifications and all non-citizens and non-immigrants must establish and maintain a valid immigration status for ECU employment.
 New faculty will already have addressed this employment requirement upon receiving their ECU hire letter.
-Those with questions, however, should contact ECU Director of Immigration Services Brian Meyerhoeffer, at 252-737-4769 or firstname.lastname@example.org.
+Those with questions, however, should contact the ECU Director of Immigration Services, Brian Meyerhoeffer, at 252-737-4769 or firstname.lastname@example.org.